-Gintama (2017) is a live-action remake of the 2010 animated feature, Gintama: Shin’yaku Benizakura-Hen.
+Gintama (2017) is a live-action remake of the 2010 Anime movie, Gintama: Shin’yaku Benizakura-Hen.
 Katsura Kotaro is attacked by a mysterious serial killer and the next morning, his body is found by Bafuku officials.
 While Shinpachi and Kagura search for Katsura, on behest of Elizabeth, Gintoki is tasked by a pair of swordsmith siblings to recover a missing family heirloom.
 After he is brutally attacked by the same serial killer, Gintoki learns that the heirloom, the cursed sword Benizakura, was stolen by the killer to incite revolt against the Bafuku.
 Soon, he also discovers that what he encountered is but the surface of the plot.
 At the heart of the larger conspiracy is none other than his former comrade and arch-nemesis, the vicious Kiheitai leader Takasugi Shinsuke.

-I assure you I’m not alone in this.
-I’ve long concluded that live-action renditions of popular manga and anime series tend to suck.
-Big time.
+I’ve long concluded that live-action remakes of popular manga and anime series tend to suck.
+They tend to such BIG TIME.

-There are just so many problems with such efforts.
+Don’t you agree?
+There are just so many problems with such remakes.
 What’s comedic in print or animation tends to be unbearable in real-life.
 What’s oshare and cool also feels disturbing when repeated on an actual person.
-It’s like watching a cosplay parade at its worst and weirdest.
+In many cases, it’s like watching a cosplay parade at its worst and weirdest.

-And though most of us wouldn’t actively notice it, our minds fill in a lot of blanks when reading manga or watching anime.
-In turn, we form deep perceptions of beloved characters from doing so.
-The slightest deviation, we immediately feel the character is wrong.
+And though most of us wouldn’t actively notice it, our minds actually fill in a lot of blanks when reading manga or watching anime.
+In turn, we form deep perceptions of beloved characters after doing so.
+The slightest deviation, and we’d immediately feel the character is wrong.
 These deviations include seeing digitally coloured flesh transformed into actual human skin.
 Somehow, everything just starts feeling uncanny.